5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module04/README.md

 Take a look at ListRunner.java.  👉🏽 DISCUSS and define as a group what the following two methods do
 * runAddToFrontTest(List<Integer> list)
+  * Times how long it takes to add 1 million integers to the front of a list
 * accessNthElement(List<Integer> list, int n)
+  * Times how long it takes to get the nth element in a list 1 million times consecutively

 ### :fire: Task 1: Run ListRunner.java